funny0619/sudoku-solver/README.md

 # Sudoku Solver
 Sudoku is a number puzzle so that each row, column, and square subgrids do not have replicating numbers ranging from 1 to 9.
-This projects uses a backtracking algorithm crack sudoku.
+This projects uses a backtracking algorithm to crack sudoku.
 Pygame module was used to construct the GUI.

 # Installation
 the Pygame module is needed for the GUI of the Sudoku Solver to work propery.